A council contact centre can face many challenges on the road to providing exceptional customer experience.

 Have all the answers ready, in one convenient location

-At Premier Technologies, we have over 31 years’ experience integrating PCP with other best-in-class technology.
+At Premier Contact Point, we have over 31 years’ experience integrating PCP with other best-in-class technology.
 PCP can be integrated directly with the other applications that are critical to serving customers, so your agents are always prepared, and always able to help.

 Is there anything worse than calling in to a contact centre, painstakingly entering all your details in the IVR, then when you’re finally connected to an agent after many minutes’ wait, they greet you with “This is John from the rates team, can I have your customer assessment number please?”
 What was the point of entering it in the first place?